-- Keep your presentation within the allotted time frame. - Be clear, concise and well prepared. - Introduce yourself and discuss your role in the labor movement. - Thank the pastor, rabbi or imam. - Use your own experience in speaking on the connection between religious values and worker justice.
+- Keep your presentation within the allotted time frame, usually 3 to 5 minutes. - Be clear, concise and well prepared. - Introduce yourself and discuss your role in the labor movement. - Thank the pastor, rabbi or imam. - Use your own experience in speaking on the connection between religious values and worker justice.